How sales career planning increases earnings. Applying forethought, planning, and preparation to careers in selling.

 Let’s summarise the areas that a modern B2B sales executive needs expertise in.

-• The most obvious requirement is for expertise in their products and services.
+- The most obvious requirement is for expertise in their products, services, and solutions.

 Automatic document summarisers can help cut down the amount of reading.
 Speed reading and photo reading habits make it possible for people to keep up while fulfilling their customer contact and prospecting activities.

-It seems to me that a range of new or different skills are now much more important for success in a B2B sales career.
+It seems to me that a range of new and different skills are now much more important for success in a B2B sales career.
 The following four competencies are now, ‘must haves’.

-The more personal value we add, the more entwined we become in customer success, the less they will be able to do without us.
+The more personal value we add, the more entwined we become in the success of our customers.

 Article by Clive Miller

-If you need to renew sales career momentum or taking a sales executive role, we can help.
+If you are looking for sales career planning or development support, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs or talk through some options.
 Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.